This time of the year, I can't get enough of pumpkin!

 Did you know pumpkins are actually fruits?
 I didn't know this until I did a little reading about pumpkins.
 To know whether or not something is either a fruit or vegetable, you have to ask whether or not it has seeds.
 If it has seeds, then it's a fruit; if not, then it's a vegetable.
 Interesting...

-To make pumpkin cornbread, I basically used the recipe on the label of Quaker Yellow Corn Meal and modified it a little bit.
 To give the cornbread a touch of sweetness, I used a little brown sugar and molasses.

 Pumpkin actually tastes great in cornbread, making it fluffy and slightly sweet.
 The pumpkin flavor is subtle and not overpowering.
 It was the perfect accompaniment to the soup.

 - 3/4 cup yellow corn meal

 - 1/4 cup brown sugar , packed